blepping/ComfyUI-bleh/README.md

 ## Configuration

-Copy `blehconfig.json.example` to `blehconfig.json` in the node repo directory and edit the copy.
+Copy either `blehconfig.yaml.example` or `blehconfig.json.example` to `blehconfig.yaml` or `blehconfig.json` respectively and edit the copy.
+When loading configuration, the YAML file will be prioritized if it exists and Python has YAML support.

-Restart ComfyUI to apply new changes.
+Restart ComfyUI to apply any new changes.

 ### Better TAESD previews

 * Supports setting max preview size (ComfyUI default is hardcoded to 512 max).
 * Supports showing previews for more than the first latent in the batch.
 * Supports throttling previews.
 Do you really need your expensive TAESD preview to get updated 3 times a second?
-* Supports using CUDA streams to avoid waiting for a synchronize.
-Increases speed slightly at the cost of higher VRAM usage.
-For comparison, a batch of 8 768x768 images with throttle at `0.5` sec is `1.29s/it` with it on and `1.42s/it` with it off for me.

-Current defaults from `blehconfig.json`
+Current defaults:

 |Key|Default|Description|
 |-|-|-|